Published as The City of Palaces in India

 A Child’s Christmas in Calcutta

 Many thanks to the South Asia Section of The University of Pennsylvania’s Van Pelt Library for sharing some of their archived treasures, Calcutta 1945, An American Military Photo Album.
-For more pictures of Calcutta life from 1945-47, please visit the University of Pennsylvania through this link.
-Click on the photos to enlarge them (and then click on the “x” to shrink them).
+Click on the photos to enlarge them.

 The Calcutta Key